 Peat Free Compost

-The Town Council has committed to using Peat Free Compost for the vast majority of its work.
+The Town Council has committed to using Peat Free Compost for all our work.
 This includes:

 Roundabouts and park beds– used to be totally peat beds, since Congleton Town Council has managed the Streetscape Service (2014) the beds have been topped up with peat- free compost.
 They may not be totally peat-free yet as it would be too costly to replace all the beds, but it is slowly being replaced.